New York Biltmore Hotel: Basement

 Next to Grand Central, a stairway from the main entrance descended to a grill room, bar, and men's clubroom in the basement.
 These spaces were all designed in the Elizabethan style, with oak furnishings; marble and wood floors; and paneled walls and pilasters that reached the ceiling.
 The grill room's ceiling was composed of English-style plasterwork in low relief.
 In 1924, these spaces were replaced with stores and an arcade that extended between 43rd and 44th Streets.
 There were 11 stores facing Madison Avenue, each measuring 16.5 by 43.5 ft across, as well as three additional booths that opened into the arcade.
-In addition, there was a Turkish bath and a swimming pool in the basement.
+In addition, there were Victorian-style Turkish baths and a swimming pool in the basement.
 The Turkish baths in the basement had been converted into a health club by the late 20th century.
 In 1962 a women's parlor room, with red decorations, was added in the basement.